mk-milly02/alx-low_level_programming/0x00-hello_world/README.md

 #### 7. Intel
 100-intel generates the assembly code (Intel syntax) of a C code and save it in an output file.

+#### 8. UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity
+101-quote.c prints exactly `and that piece of art is useful" - Dora Korpar, 2015-10-19`, followed by a new line, to the standard error.